BuoySoftware/guides/automation/README.md

 - Assertions:
   - Prefer [.should() or .and()] with callback over .then() for assertions.
   - Prefer `have.text` over `contains.text`
-  - High level assertions (such as business logic) should be kept in a spec or helper file, low-level assertions such as i18n are acceptable in page objects.
 - [Try not to nest callbacks] and avoid the "pyramid of doom"

 # Detox